kyotohamakko/CytoLove/README.md

 After executing "reconstruct_actin.m", result will be saved in the folder "./save".
 Run the script "angle_distribution.m" to read the reconstruction result and calculate the angle distribution.

+# For more data of our work

-For more image data, please refer to cortex1.zip, cortex2.zip and lamellipodia.zip.
+For more image data, please refer to cortex1.zip, cortex2.zip and lamellipodia.zip in "./data".